Virtlink/katerm/PUBLISHING.md

 ### GitHub Packages
-For GitHub Packages, obtain the GitHub Personal Access Token (PAT) from the [GitHub Developer Settings](https://github.com/settings/tokens) page.
+For GitHub Packages, obtain a _classic_ GitHub Personal Access Token (PAT) from the [GitHub Developer Settings](https://github.com/settings/tokens) page.
 The token should have the `read:packages` and `write:packages` scopes.
 The username is your GitHub username.

-In the `~/gradle.properties` file in your _home_ directory, add those values as the following properties:
+In the `~/.gradle/gradle.properties` file in your _home_ directory, add those values as the following properties:
 ```properties
 # GitHub Packages
 gpr.user=MyUsername